Indian farmers trim gold purchases, threatening rebound in global prices

 “On the investment demand front, the environment is not conducive.
 Investors are more interested in the equity market than gold coins and bars,” said Daman Prakash Rathod, director with Chennai-based wholesaler MNC Bullion.

-In the 2014/15 financial year that ended on March 31, gold prices MAUc1 fell more than 8 percent - against a 25 percent rise in India's benchmark BSE index .BSESN.
+In the 2014/15 financial year that ended on March 31, gold prices fell more than 8 percent - against a 25 percent rise in India’s benchmark BSE index.

 Investments in mutual funds rose by a third in the last fiscal year to a record 12 trillion rupees.